Radiant heating and cooling: Indoor

 Underfloor and wall heating systems often are called low-temperature systems.
 Since their heating surface is much larger than other systems, a much lower temperature is required to achieve the same level of heat transfer.
 This provides an improved room climate with healthier humidity levels.
+The lower temperatures and large surface area of underfloor heating systems make them ideal heat emitters for air source heat pumps, evenly and effectively radiating the heat energy from the system into rooms within a home.

 The maximum temperature of the heating surface can vary from 29–35 C depending on the room type.
 Radiant overhead panels are mostly used in production and warehousing facilities or sports centers; they hang a few meters above the floor and their surface temperatures are much higher.

 Outdoors

 In the case of heating outdoor areas, the surrounding air is constantly moving.
 Relying on convection heating is in most cases impractical, the reason being that, once you heat the outside air, it will blow away with air movement.
 Even in a no-wind condition, the buoyancy effects will carry away the hot air.
 Outdoor radiant heaters allow specific spaces within an outdoor area to be targeted, warming only the people and objects in their path.
 Radiant heating systems may be gas-fired or use electric infrared heating elements.
 An example of the overhead radiant heaters are the patio heaters often used with outdoor serving.
 The top metal disc reflects the radiant heat onto a small area.